oxalorg/genox/README.md

   - '.mkd'
   - '.markdown'
   - '.rst' # rst is not supported but maybe your markdown files end with rst?

+# manifest file used for reading dynamic static bundles from the js world
+manifest_file_name: "manifest.json"
 ```

 ## How genox builds the site?